Terminal Operations

 End-of-Life Terminal Handling

-- Confirm data wiped (factory reset)
+- Confirm the data is wiped (factory reset)

-- Remove from processor account
+- Remove it from your processor account

-- Certificate of destruction for compliance records
+- Keep the certificate of destruction for your compliance records

 Tamper Response

-- Stop using terminal immediately
+- Stop using the terminal immediately

-- Contact processor security
+- Call processor security

 - Review recent transactions

-- File police report if confirmed
+- File a police report if it's confirmed

 - Document everything